 Another thing that can affect engineering manager salary is the degree level.
 It’s possible to start an engineering management career and go far with an bachelors in engineering management.
 However, some employers may want applicants to have a masters degree or heavily specialized degree before they will consider them.

+Is a master’s in engineering management worth it?
 A masters degree can help someone claim a higher salary, but a bachelors degree with experience and some certifications can also help someone achieve a commensurate salary.
 Still, it’s important to keep in mind that engineering industries often consider the bachelor’s degree as the entry-level requirement.
 This is why it’s important to add as much as possible to the degree while pursuing an engineering management career path.

 According to the OOH, engineering managers have a median pay of ~$149.5k.
 Glassdoor lists the average base pay as ~$110.5k for general engineering management positions, but ~$150k for engineering manager positions specifically.